-Air Circuit Breaker (ACB): Construction, Operation, Types and Applications
+Air Circuit Breaker Construction, Operation, Types, Advantages and Applications

 A circuit breaker is a device, which can

-Make a circuit manually or by remote control under fault conditions
+- Make a circuit manually or by remote control under the fault conditions.

-The type of circuit breaker, which operates in air (where air-blast as an arc quenching medium) at atmospheric pressure, is known to be an Air Circuit Breaker.
-Air circuit breaker has completely replaced by oil circuit breaker.
-In different countries, still it is a preferable choice to use an Air circuit breaker up to 15KV because, there is no chance of oil fire like in oil circuit breaker.
+Air Circuit Breaker (ACB) is an electrical protection device used for short circuit and overcurrent protection up to 15kV with amperes rating of 800A to 10kA.
+It operates in air (where air-blast as an arc quenching medium) at atmospheric pressure to protect the connected electric circuits.
+ACB has completely replaced by oil circuit breaker because it is still a preferable choice to use an ACB because, there is no chance of oil fire like in oil circuit breaker.